marthinx/myShares/README.md

 ## Medium Blog Post
 The main findings of the code can be found at the Medium Blog post available [Kaggle](https://www.kaggle.com/code/marthinx/marthinx-shares)

+## Conclusion
+with the library 'yfinance' you can get all the stock data that are needed.
+It is a great way to analyse a depot and to analyse shares.

 ## Licensing, Authors, Acknowledgements, etc.
 Acknowledgement should go to [Kaggle](https://www.kaggle.com/code/marthinx/marthinx-shares) and zackthoutt for providing the dataset.
 Acknowledgement should also go to [DataCamp](https://www.datacamp.com/community/tutorials/wordcloud-python) for their excellent WordCloud tutorial.